This program is offered online and at Woodland Park.

 Designed to further develop the skills acquired in Introduction to Drawing.
 Includes observation of the human figure in itself and in composition.
 Compositions will include three-dimensional objects, elevated and isometric views, still life, and interiors.
 Depth will be created through the use of perspective.

-Introduction to the history of type, its physical attributes, type family classification, typographic terminology, structural aspects of type, leading, kerning, tracking and alignment.
+Introduction to the history of type, its physical attributes, type family classification, typographic terminology, and structural aspects.
+Emphasis is on the appreciation of typography as an expressive medium that conveys aesthetic, emotional, and intellectual meaning.

 Prerequisites: GRD100, GRD190